margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Knowing what's right, but doing what's wrong will lead to prison.
 Complaining when I could pause, and being grateful will lead to prison.
 Hitting back when I can forgive will lead to prison.

+## The Friend ##
+Sitting in a dark room, she sits alone
+With a heart yearning to express itself.

+In another dark room nearby, a piano sits alone
+With ivory yearning to be tickled.

+'Why cannot the piano be my friend?' she thinks.
+With stiff legs she introduces herself to Steinway, and in return she receives a great gift.

+Her body is no longer stiff, no longer limited.
+Her eyes no longer shed tears.
+Her fingers dance across the black and white keys.
+Her ears open up and hear the sound of music.
+Her soul spreads its wings and flies.
+Her heart has found freedom.
+And her mind has found relief.

+She is now content
+With the company of a friend.

 ## A Poem for a Marriage, a Wedding ##
 In your weddedness to God,